scheldejonas/week4-orm-jpa/Presentation.md

 <br>

 ### Queries
-- Example of using a
+- Example of using native queries and named queries...
 - Example of using a named query to select an aggregated value (rather than an object)
 ```
 //Inside a JPA entity class: Customer